firebase/extensions/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEWS.md

 3. Generate a well-documented schema file
 4. Create the corresponding BigQuery views

-#### Running with the Agent

-You can use the agent in either interactive or non-interactive mode:
+You can use Gemini in either interactive or non-interactive mode:

 ```bash
 # Interactive mode